TingjunDai/DISegmentation/README.md

 self.model = ['ISNet', 'UDUN', 'BiRefNet', 'ISNet_GTEncoder', 'MVANet'][0]

 # For UDUN
-# Switch the model to 'UDUN', then replace the 'resnet50' in backbone_weights with the path to the weight file, and then start training.
+# Switch the model to 'UDUN', then replace the 'resnet50' in backbone_weights with the path to the weight file, then run 'utils.py' to load the auxiliary dataset required for model training, and then start training.
 self.backbone_weights = {
     …
     'resnet50' = 'path'
 }
+python utils.py  # Don't forget to run utils.py before start training.

 # For BiRefNet
 # Switch the model to 'BiRefNet', BiRefNet supports all backbone networks from 'swin_v1_t' to 'swin_v1_l' and others.
 Simply change the 'birefnet_bb' to the corresponding network.
 Don't forget to create the corresponding weight paths in 'backbone_weights'.